Rheumatology

-We work as a multidisciplinary team of clinical staff, Consultants, GPs with Specialist Interests, Specialist Rheumatology Nurses and Therapists.
-We are supported by Medical Secretaries and the Booking Team.
+We work as a multi-disciplinary team of clinical staff, consultants, GP's, specialist rheumatology nurses and therapists.
+We are supported by medical secretaries and the booking team.
 We all work together to get the best outcomes for our patients.
-To access the rheumatology service patients need to be referred via electronic referral by their GP or a hospital consultant.
+To access the rheumatology service, patients need to be referred by their GP or a hospital consultant.

 What is Rheumatology?